kewisch/crutool/README.md

 ================

 First of all, create the issue via web interface.
-Unfortunately this is not possible with the Jira 4.x REST API.
+Unfortunately this is not possible with crutool yet.
 For sake of argument, 'next' is the branch the feature is heading for.

     crutool jira CTL-1234 set # Select 'Start Progress'